 Let's have a look at some of the tax-deductible expenses:

 - Home-office: The cost of any workspace that you use exclusively for your business, regardless of whether you rent or own it can be deducted as a home office expenses.
+And fortunately, working from home as a real estate agent can be easy and inexpensive if you know what you’re doing.
 Other expenses you can deduct for your home office include home depreciation, property taxes, utilities, business percentage of deductible mortgage interest, homeowners insurance, and home maintenance.
 It is one of the more complicated tax deductions and is heavily reliant on the proprietor to have all proper documents in case of IRS audits.

 - Vehicle-use: When using your vehicle for business travel, expenses for those transits are tax-deductible.
 It can become a hassle when keeping all the records of the date, mileage, and purpose for each trip.
 The IRS provides 58 cents per mile as mileage rates in 2019.